Institutional investors shun start-ups

 Though VC investment in British companies is at an all-time high – £1.4 billion last year, according to one estimate from research institute Library House – Whitehead says that the funding is not getting to where it’s needed most.

 ‘The definition of “venture” is moving increasingly upwards – and people are getting increasingly risk-averse.
-The [Library House] research shows that there’s been a 91 per cent increase in investment in the services and retail sector – which is not risky compared to the high growth potential tech businesses that we’re excited by,’ Whitehead continues.
+The [Library House] research shows that there has been a 91 per cent increase in investment in the services and retail sector – which is not risky compared to the high growth potential tech businesses that we’re excited by,’ Whitehead continues.

 NESTA, which stands for the National Endowment for Science, Technology and the Arts, controls funds of £300 million and invested a total of £18 million in the year to March.